asreview/asreview/docs/source/progress.rst

 .. tip::

-  The number of irrelevant records since last relevant will increase the longer you screen.
+  The number of *irrelevant records since last relevant* will increase the longer you screen.

 .. tip::

-  If you selected *Maximum* as the :ref:`project_create:Query Strategy`, you will see a decline in the number of relevant items in the plots the longer you screen.
+  With *Maximum* as :ref:`project_create:Query Strategy`, you will see a decline in the number of relevant items in the plots the longer you screen.
 This may help to decide when to 'stop screening <https://github.com/asreview/asreview/discussions/557>`_.